Short Attention Span Sum Up:

 So imagine how angry I became when I found out that girl push-ups (GPUs) would never get me to the point where I could do a regular push-up.
-Why oh why was I suffering through doing those stupid things, looking like a dang fool, when there was hardly any benefit to doing them and they wouldn’t get me to my manly goal?
+Why oh why was I suffering through doing those stupid things, looking like a dang fool, when there was hardly any benefit to doing them and they wouldn’t get me to my manly (lol) goal?
 I have a new goal, which I would love for ya’ll to adopt as well: Eradicate the word “girl push-up” from your vocabulary.
-Replace that term with “lame-o non-push-ups”, because that’s what they are.
+Replace that term with “Not-a-good-push-up-modification”, because that’s what they are.

-GPUs vs. Push-Ups
+GPUs vs. push-ups

 - Upper back